Annual Services Survey

 The Final Results are not subject to review.

-The sampling framework is obtained from the Central Business Register (Directorio Central de Empresas DIRCE), a list of companies that is updated once a year with administrative sources, mainly from tax and Social Security sources.
-Information from INE statistical operations are also used to update it.
+The sampling frame is obtained from the Central Directory of Enterprises (DIRCE), which is updated once a year with administrative sources, mainly tax and Social Security, and with information from the statistical operations of the INE.

-The DIRCE contains information on the main economic activity, the number of employees and turnover, variables that are used in the sample design, and on identification and location data, necessary for the correct collection of the information.
+The DIRCE is an integrated information system at various levels where it stands out, from lowest to highest: establishment, Legal Unit, Statistical Enterprise and business group.
+For each of these levels, DIRCE contains information on the main economic activity, the number of employees and the turnover, variables that are used in the sample design, and on identification and location data, necessary for a correct collection of the data information.

 SAMPLE DESIGN AND STRATIFICATION